03 January, 2017

 "Vell, you see dere we haft only the von verking fireplace and we do luff a nicez soak in front of zah fire.
 Until ve can get zah otter fireplaces verking we have zis."

 Well, that explained it.
-I noticed the tub had no water facets and there was a large wooden bucket in the corner.
-Yes, I asked is that how you fill it up and yes, it was, Matilda and Lurch took turns with the bucket.
-I'd love to have seen it filled by those two but had the wherewithal not to go that far in asking to see exactly how it's done so that I wouldn't be the one soaking in THE tub.
+I noticed the tub had no water facets and a large wooden bucket in the corner.
+Yes, I asked if that was how they filled it up, and yes, it was.
+Matilda and Lurch took turns with the bucket.
+I'd love to have seen it filled by those two, but I had the wherewithal not to go that far in asking to see exactly how it's done so that I wouldn't be the one soaking in THE tub.

-Matilda the maid did come back and took me for a quick tour of the finished rooms.
-All very elegant and old-fashioned, what you'd think of seeing in a castle, but the house wasn't a castle, so I asked Matilda why it was decorated like one and how people came to call it THE CASTLE.
+Matilda, the maid, did come back and took me for a quick tour of the finished rooms.
+They were all very elegant and old-fashioned, what you'd think of seeing in a castle.
+But the house wasn't a castle, so I asked Matilda why it was decorated like one and how people came to call it the castle.

-"It's not a castle, you are right, not a castle in the literal sense.
-It's THEIR castle, and they decorated it with what they brought from Austria where they did live in a castle."
-She shrugged like that said it all.
+"It's not a castle, you are right.
+It's not a castle in the literal sense.
+It's their castle, and they decorated it with what they brought from Austria, where they did live in a castle."
+She shrugged, like that said it all.

 "Wait, why didn't they stay in the castle in Austria?"

-I didn't believe her, I just couldn't and it was getting late, I still had nothing so I took me leave.
-It was only when I was 30 minutes away did I realise I had no heat in the car.
-The Great North Woods has miles and miles of a highway with no one on it and trees and little else.
-No place to stop for coffee to warm up or a general store to buy gloves and a muffler for frozen fingers and drippy nose.
-I tell ya, it wasn't worth it but I got YOU a story at the very least.
+I didn't believe her, I just couldn't, and it was getting late, I still had nothing, so I took my leave.
+Only when I was 30 minutes away did I realise I had no heat in the car.
+The Great North Woods has miles and miles of a highway with no one on it, only trees, and little else.
+No place to stop for coffee to warm up or a general store to buy gloves and a muffler for frozen fingers and a drippy nose.
+I tell ya, it wasn't worth it, but I got YOU a story at the very least.

 No, I won't be doing any more style pieces.
-As it is I now have to ring these people back up and ask me questions again, since I was that unsettled I retained nothing and wrote nothing but scribbles of a tub.
+As it is, I now have to ring these people back up and ask them questions again, since I was so unsettled I retained nothing and wrote nothing but scribbles of a tub.
 Yeah, I don't know about me either sometimes.
 Awesome!

 Gabe